 - Static homepage/front page that is a static HTML website model, including a fixed homepage and the content from “Pages”/”Posts”.

-- Static homepage with blog that keeps a blog separate from other sections of your website, along with static or welcoming information on the home page.
+- Static homepage with a blog that keeps a blog separate from other sections of your website, along with static or welcoming information on the home page.

 The following guide discusses how to set up a static front page and a separate page that includes all the latest posts in WordPress.
 Several ways can be done to complete this task, but we recommend creating a custom homepage via a custom page template.